Surprise someone special with this personalized DIY Mother's Day Accordion Book ... it's so fun to make!

 I tend to go through craft phases.
-For a while it was knitting (I even had a knitting blog), then it was jewelry and soap making.
-There were some other phases in between, too.
+For a while, it was knitting (I even had a knitting blog), then it was jewelry and soap making.
+There were plenty of other phases in between, too.

-I still like to make books for special occasions, like my husband's birthday or an anniversary.
-So I thought it would be fun to make an accordion book for Mother's Day.
-Good news: I’m showing you how to make one, too!
+I still like to make books for special occasions, like my husband's birthday or our anniversary.
+So I thought it would be fun to make an DIY picture book for Mother's Day to surprise my mother-in-law.

 - mat board or book board

 - metal edge ruler

 - decorative paper (Paper Source has a great selection.)

 - 2 sheets of 8.5 x 11 inch printer paper